Ha1qal/Raja-Haiqal/Cryptography-Class/Assessments/Practical Test/Practical test 1.md

 - Tools, wordlists, or methods used (e.g., `john`, `hashcat`, base64 decode).

 **Example commands:**
-#### 1.SnZlcmV4IEF2IEpmcmNyZSBFeiBCcnJl for this i used hashid says that it is base64 and then i try to decode it still show gibberish output and then base on the output it need to decode in ROT but i dont know which rot to use so i create a script to decode base64 and enumarate ROT-1 until ROT-25.
+#### 1.First, I detected that the string SnZlcmV4IEF2IEpmcmNyZSBFeiBCcnJl was encoded in Base64, so I decoded it.
+However, the output was still gibberish.
+Based on the result, I suspected it was further encoded with a ROT cipher, but I wasn’t sure which ROT to use.
+So, I wrote a script to decode the Base64 and then enumerate through ROT-1 to ROT-25 to find the correct one.Other option is using tools online like dcode or cyberchef.

 using cyberchef(magic mode):